'Self-entitled dickheads': Brian Tamaki slams critics of anti-govt protest

 Several hundred protesters gathered at the Auckland Domain before walking onto the southern motorway at about 11.30am, as police blocked off all traffic heading south.

-All southbound lanes on the motorway were closed as the protesters made their way from the Khyber Pass on-ramp to Market Rd, causing major traffic disruptions.
+All southbound lanes on the motorway were closed as the protesters made their way from the Khyber Pass on-ramp to Gillies Ave, causing major traffic disruptions.

 Reasons for the protest cited in a press release included but were not limited to; the high cost of living, understaffing of hospitals, GPs being overworked, education problems, three-waters legislation, a mental health crisis and under-resourced first responders.